 \subsection{Image pairs formed by fold catastrophes}

-We start from \citeauthor{Schneider1992}'s (\citeyear{Schneider1992}) expression for the arrival time difference (their Equation 6.21a) between two fold images of a distant source:
+We start from \citeauthor{Schneider1992}'s (\citeyear{Schneider1992}) expression for the arrival time difference (their Equation 6.21a) between two fold images:

-where $\tau_{11}^{(0)}$ is the partial second order derivative of the Fermat potential evaluated at the critical point of the lens mapping (i.e.\ where $\det(\mathcal{A})=0$), which corresponds to the mid-point.
-We use \citeauthor{Schneider1992}'s Equation 6.20 to eliminate $\Dtheta$, to obtain
+where $\tau_{11}^{(0)}$ is the partial second order derivative of the Fermat potential evaluated at the {critical} point of the lens mapping, i.e.\ where $\det(\mathcal{A})=0$) at the mid-point between the images.
+We then use \citeauthor{Schneider1992}'s Equation 6.20 to eliminate $\Dtheta$, to obtain